AdaCore/spark2014/lrm/source/introduction.rst

 - An annotation of the boundary between the |SPARK| and non-|SPARK| code with suitable |SPARK| compatible contracts.
-If this is not done then the analysis would have to assume some suitably conservative contract.
+If this is not done then the analysis would have to assume some suitably pessimistic contract, for example where everything is derived from everything.

-Note that when language features are presented and defined in the remainder of this document, it is assumed that analysis and verification is being performed constructively and no explicit detail is given on generative or retrospective analysis.
+Note that when language features are presented and defined in the remainder of this document, it is assumed that analysis and verification are being performed constructively and no explicit detail is given on generative or retrospective analysis.